EdwardBrok/yggdrasil-network-gui/README.md

 After launching, the program appears in the system tray.
 Available Functions:
 - ⚙️ Yggdrasil configuration change
 - 🌐 View information about the node (IP, keys)
-- Statistics of active connections
+- 📊 Statistics of active connections
 - 🔄 Restarting the service
+- 📩 Importing peers from the [public peers list]('https://publicpeers.neilalexander.dev/publicnodes.json')
 - ❌ Yggdrasil stop

 ---